Woman who returned Lady Gaga’s French bulldogs is among five arrested in violent pet theft

 Given their lofty price tag — between $1,500 and $5,000 or more — the petite dogs have been targeted in recent years by criminals hoping to sell the dogs to people interested in owning the “it” dog.

 “Smaller breeds are more appealing for theft, and French bulldogs are wildly popular right now,” Brandi Hunter, vice president of public relations and communications at the American Kennel Club, told CNN.
-“The demand for the breed is higher than the supply so they are often a more targeted breed.”
+“The demand for the breed is higher than the supply, so they are often a more targeted breed.”